 To be fair there have been some rollbacks to the Gutenberg release date.
 At first August was the date for it's inclusion into the "Core" of WordPress, now it's release is set for October.
 However pre-release Beta has already appeared and from user's reports it's got more bugs than a trailer park.

 In case you don't know, the WordPress platform is the creation of Matt Mullenweg who also heads Automattic Company.
-To his credit, he did make WordPress open source, but if you turn off your TV or device long enough to think about it, it becomes pretty easy to see that it could not have possibly enjoyed the huge growth it did in such a short time if he had not done so.
+To his credit, he did make WordPress open source, but if you turn off your TV or device and think about it, it becomes pretty easy to see that it could not have possibly enjoyed the huge growth it did in such a short time if he had not done that very thing.

 However, since that time Matt has used his unique position as the code's originator to leverage into place such jewels as Hello Dolly and Akismet anti-spam plugins.
 You know, those two plugins that everyone immediately uninstalls on each new install of WordPress?
 Well, to be fair, not everyone uninstalls them immediately.
 I mean there are new people coming to WordPress each day and it takes a little time to figure out you don't need quotes from Louis Armstrong's signature song to appear on your website each and every day, nor do they need to duplicate the efforts of their selected Security Plugin with a second anti-spam layer.
 Forcing these to install on each and every WordPress installation has garnered both of these plugins a recommendation on the WordPress.org repository of over 1 million installs.
 Don't we call that spin these days?